otamam818/SWEN30006_Proj2_TorusVerse/documentation/README.md

 | `PacActor` | Adapter | Allow polymorphic behavior between itself and `Monster` |
 | `PacActor` | Singleton | Prevent any new instance to ever be created and enforce it during development time and runtime |

-Implementing the Singleton pattern for the `Game` class came with the additional benefit of reducing any tight coupling from the codebase.
-This meant that a change in a descendant class - dependending on a value from the `Game` class - will not result in needing to change the code for any other objects connecting them.
-Expand on how this helps with extensibility of TorusVerse.
+Implementing the Singleton pattern for the Game class came with the additional benefit of reducing direct dependencies between objects and any tight coupling from the codebase.
+This ensures that other objects that depend on Game can now access it through a single instance which eliminates the need to create new instances in many places or pas around Game instances explicitly.
+Now, any object that need access to Game can just reference the Singleton instance.
+Changes made to Game for instance modifying methods or properties will not require modifying the code of other objects that rely on it.
+This makes it easier to extend the functionality of the Game class as adding new descendant classes does not affect other objects that depend on Game.
+This makes the design more modular and flexible which allows for easier extension of the TorusVerse.
+In TorusVerse,

 After starting the implementation for the Facade pattern on the `Game` class to abstract away pill-related items, it started making sense to also extract any grid parsing functionality away from it too,